 In recent years, the five most welcoming states (relative to their populations) are North and South Dakota, Idaho, Nebraska, and Vermont.
 Adding up the numbers from fiscal years 2013 and 2014, these states each received over 100 immigrants per 100,000 residents over the span of those two years.

 Some of the least welcoming states are Montana, Wyoming, Mississippi, Arkansas, and Hawaii.
-Montana and Wyoming don’t seem to have received any immigrants in 2013 and 2014.
+Montana and Wyoming don’t seem to have received any refugees in 2013 and 2014.
 Mississippi and Arkansas, both states with nearly three million residents, took 10 and 14 refugees, respectively.

 One important note: “refugee” is a technical term that applies to people who apply for protected status from outside of the U.S. This can be a long and frustrating process.
 People fleeing crises in their home countries can also try to first come over on a tourist or business visa, and then apply to stay permanently — to seek asylum.
 These people aren’t considered refugees, bureaucratically speaking.
 Rather, they are counted separately, as asylum-seekers.